GoogleCloudPlatform/terraformer/README.md

 #####Infrastructure
 1. Create empty(only IDs) tfstate file.
-2. Run terraform refresh with this tfstate file.
+2. Call to provider for refresh method and get all data
-3. Convert tfstate files to Go struct.
+3. Convert refresh data to go struct
 4. Generate HCL file - tf files.
+5. Generate tfstate files

 All mapping of resource make by providers and terraform.
 Any upgrade need only for providers.